godatadriven/godatadriven-blog/content/neo4j-ha.md

 ### How to shard a graph

-A few years ago the IT industry was in de middle of the NoSql hype.
-Companies saw that they where storing more and more data.
-The current solutions couldn't cope with these amounts of data or complexity.
+A few years ago, the NoSql / [Hadoop](/http://www.godatadriven.com/hadoop "Hadoop") hype was at its peak.
+Companies saw a drastic increase in the amount of data they stored.
+The then available solutions couldn't cope with these amounts of data or complexity.
 A lot of the NoSql solutions solved the issue around high volume by offering a sharding solution for data.
 This works great for disconnected data.
 Key-value stores and document stores like Redis or Mongo db store records in partitions and can easily scale-up horizontally.

-In image 3 you can see what would happen with a Graph if you would shard it in the same way.
+In image 3 you can see what would happen with a graph if you would shard it in the same way.
 Neo4j focusses on delivering a solution for a fast online graph-database.
-If you would query for data that is stored on different machines it is a near-impossible problem to make it perform fast.
+If you would query data that is stored on different machines it is a near-impossible problem to make it perform fast.

 Thereby the solution Neo4j HA offers is a full replicated cluster, see image 4.
 Every Neo4j instance in the cluster will contain the complete graph.
 The HA solution will make sure all instances will remain in sync.